maximetouroute/maximetouroute.github.io/src/pages/2017-10-10-badhinjan-trio/index.md

 ## Description

 Promotional video for the **[Badhinjan Trio](https://www.facebook.com/BadhinjanTrio/)** to give a good glimpse at their musical style, singularity, and talent.
-It is aimed to help the band showcase their work on social networks and to concert halls.
+Production: 2017